ASFHyP3/hyp3-docs/docs/guides/introduction_to_sar.md

 ![Figure 2](../images/polarizations.png "SAR signals are transmitted either vertically or horizontally.
 Likewise, the sensor can listen for both horizontally and vertically returns.")

 *Figure 2: SAR signals are transmitted either vertically (V) or horizontally (H).
 Likewise, the sensor can listen for both horizontally and vertically returns.
-This gives rise to four different polarization combinations - VV, VH, HH, and HV.
-Credit: Franz J. Meyer*
+This gives rise to four different polarization combinations - VV, VH, HH, and HV.*

 -------